What We Believe • City Church

 XI.
 God in the Public Square

-When we read the Bible, we can see that God is involved in every aspect of culture.
-It not only guides us in our religious life, but in every part of our life.
+When we read the Bible, we see that God is involved in every aspect of culture.
+Scripture guides not only “religious life,” but every part of life before God.